ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       After the tracking is initialised slowly move and look once around your room to allow ARCore to scan the area.
       Now the tracking should be stable enough for faster head movements.
 If the VR and real world movement don't line up correctly restart the app and keep your head steady when the app is starting up.
-To better understand how ARCore scans the room you can install the HelloARCore.apk (no .apk signing needed for this one).
+To better understand how ARCore scans the room you can install the HelloARCore.apk (no .apk signing needed for the HalloARCore app).

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/LgwdZGWZvXk/0.jpg)](http://www.youtube.com/watch?v=LgwdZGWZvXk "GearVR Positional Tracking (6DoF) Shooter Game")